HSK Test in Beijing: The Complete, Definitive Guide for 2023

 The HSK is the world’s most popular Mandarin proficiency test.
 Any non-native Chinese speakers can take the HSK test if they’re interested in assessing their Chinese language competence.
 An HSK certificate can greatly boost your academic and career potential.

-It’s easy to take the HSK test in Beijing with 41 authorized test centers in the city and 14 test dates a year.
-You can choose to take an HSK test from 6 existing levels (HSK1, 2, 3, 4, 5, 6) and 2 formats (internet-based, paper-based), and can take the test as many times as you want to.
+It’s easy to take the HSK test in Beijing with 41 authorized test centers in the city and 11 test dates a year.
+You can choose to take an HSK test from 6 existing levels (HSK 1, 2, 3, 4, 5, 6) and 2 formats (internet-based, paper-based), and can take the test as many times as you want.
 The HSK certificate has permanent validity (if you’re taking the HSK as part of a school application, then the scores are valid for two years).

 To pass the HSK, you need to accurately determine your level, take some practice tests, make a study plan, stick to it, study hard, relax on the test day and let your instincts flow.
-If needed, you can take an HSK preparation course in Beijing to help you ace the test.
+If needed, you can take an HSK prep course in Beijing or hire a Chinese tutor to help you ace the test.